shabbir12hasan/flask_app_with_ml_model/README.md

 ### Introduction:
 This project is demonstrating how we can integrate a Machine Learning(ML) model with a Python Flask application and generate an API.
 This code extract the model from AWS S3 and store the model outputs in MongoDB living on AWS EC2.

-#### Situation
+#### Problem
-Incoming users on the website needs to see the search results of the ML model on the live site.
+Incoming users on the website should see intelligent search results on the live website.
 <p align="center"><img src="https://github.com/shabbir12hasan/flask_app_with_ml_model/blob/master/app_architecture/user_website_interactin.png" width="850"/></p>

 #### Solution
-Building a Flask API which will allow user to insert the data and see the results from ML model.
+Building a Flask API which will allow user to insert the data and get results from ML model.
 <p align="center"><img src="https://github.com/shabbir12hasan/flask_app_with_ml_model/blob/master/app_architecture/Flask_app.png" width="850"/></p>